Yorkshire REgiment War Graves

 (Shown in the Commonwealth War Graves Commission register as being in the "24th Battalion".
 There was no such battalion.)

 Private (?)
 Albert Armitage.
 Private (?)
-Albert Armitage.
+Albert Armitage of Norton.

 Late 5th Battalion Yorkshire Regiment.